usaid-cs/yesterday-i-learned/random.md

 - The Japanese monarchy is the longest continuous-running monarchy in the world.
 - [Gherkins](https://en.wikipedia.org/wiki/Pickled_cucumber) are pickles.
 - Set up a [bastion host](https://en.wikipedia.org/wiki/Bastion_host) (a security-hardened host) that you need to connect to, in order to get to your other web services, then---at least in theory---you can save your time hardening all your other hosts, because they aren't exposed to the internets.
-- Machines may be better than humans at almost everything, but humans are still better at ["picking up pieces of fluff"](https://www.cbc.ca/news/technology/tesla-model-3-sedan-automation-robots-manufacturing-delay-1.4734829), at least for now.
 - [Stack (buffer) overflow](https://en.wikipedia.org/wiki/Stack_buffer_overflow) works by exploiting how function calls work.
 Since function calls are implemented using stacks, and both flow control and memory allocation take place in the same stack, you can allocate some amount of memory in the stack, and then _use_ more than that amount of memory, to overrun the return address of that function call.
 Once you corrupt that return address---the address the program normally jumps "back" to---[you can execute arbitrary payloads](https://www.youtube.com/watch?v=1S0aBV-Waeo) pointed there.
 - Haircut "layers" are cutting (hair that's laid on top) shorter than the stuff underneath.
 - [Samoa skipped a day](https://www.youtube.com/watch?v=-5wpm-gesOY) from 2011-12-29 to 2011-12-31, by jumping [a day forward](https://www.timeanddate.com/news/time/samoa-dateline.html) to make business easier with its westerly island neighbours.
 See also: timezones.